-If you can’t afford a quality pre-made first aid kit, you can build one piece by piece as your finances permit.
+If you can’t afford a quality pre-made first aid kit, you can build one, piece by piece as your funds permit.

-How do I choose an Emergency Med Kit and Supplies?
+How do I choose an Emergency First Aid Kit and Supplies?

 There five factors that influence what kind of first aid items you will have in your first aid kits:

 - Time – Time is life in a medical emergency.
 If you don't expect a paramedic to show up for an hour – your kit is going to look a lot different than a 15 minute bag.
-If you are planning on holding out 24 to 72 hours in an emergency, the kit needs far more supplies, and the kit is different if you need to survive a hurricane or extended disaster or you are out in the middle of nowhere waiting on extraction.
+If you are planning on holding out 24 to 72 hours in an emergency, the kit needs even more supplies.
+The kit gets huge if you need to survive a hurricane or extended disaster or you are out in the middle of nowhere waiting on extraction.